mtreml/diy-nas/README.md

 This guide follows the documentation of OMV version 5.x since 6.x is still under development.

-## Installation and initial configuration of OpenMediaVault (OMV) 6
+## Installation and initial configuration of OpenMediaVault 6.0-16
 - Installation: follow the official documentation at https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#amd64-64-bit-platforms
 - Initial configuration of OMV: follow the official documentation at https://openmediavault.readthedocs.io/en/5.x/new_user_guide/newuserguide.html#initial-configuration
 - Login to the OMV web console